 Preferably, use a kitchen scale (the Amazon link opens in a new tab) to measure the ingredients; it is the best thing you can do to ensure that your cakes turn out right.

-Don't overmix the batter: Once you've added the flour mixture to the wet ingredient, mix only briefly using a spoon or a rubber spatula.
+Don't overmix the batter: Once you've added the flour mixture to the wet ingredients, mix only briefly using a spoon or a rubber spatula.
 Overmixing will make the cake dense and dry.

 The black currant cake can be served warm or at room temperature.

-When served warm, I like to top it with some vanilla ice.
+When served warm, I like to top it with some vanilla ice cream.

 Otherwise, sprinkle it with a little icing sugar before serving.